jdiwaa/DFCDH/README.md

 # DFCDH

-The repo is the official implementation for the paper: [Beyond Data Heterogeneity: A Multivariate Time Series Forecasting for Energy Systems through Enhanced Channel Fusion in Frequency Domain].
+The repo is the implementation for the paper: [Beyond Data Heterogeneity: A Multivariate Time Series Forecasting for Energy Systems through Enhanced Channel Fusion in Frequency Domain].

 # Updates